$K$-theory of regular compactification bundles: Introduction

-Let $p:\ce\lra \cb$ be a principal $T$-bundle and $X$ a projective $T$-variety with finitely many $T$-fixed points and invariant curves.
+Let $\cb$ be a smooth scheme and let $p:\ce\lra \cb$ be a $T$-torsor and $X$ be a smooth projective $T$-variety with finitely many $T$-fixed points and invariant curves.
 Let $X^T$ denote the set of $T$-fixed points in $X$.
-If $|X^T|=m$, we consider \(\displaystyle\prod_{i=1}^m K(\cb)\) which is a ring under pointwise addition and multiplication.
-It further gets a canonical $K(\cb)$-algebra structure via the diagonal inclusion.
-The ring $K(\ce(X))$ also has a $K(\cb)$-algebra structure via pull back of vector bundles under the projection $\pi$.
-We next prove Theorem \ref{relloc} which is a relative version of the localization theorem for $K_{T}(X)$ (see \cite{VV}, \cite[Theorem 1.3]{u1}).
-Here we show that the restriction to the $T$-fixed points of the fiber induces a canonical inclusion of $K(\cb)$-algebras.
-We further show that the image of $K(\ce(X))$ in \(\displaystyle\prod_{i=1}^m K(\cb)\) is precisely the intersection of the images of the Grothendieck rings of $\bp^1$-bundles associated to $\ce\stackrel{p}{\lra} \cb$, corresponding to the projective lines joining two distinct $T$-fixed points.
+If $|X^T|=m$, we consider \(\displaystyle\prod_{i=1}^m \K^0(\cb)\) which is a ring under pointwise addition and multiplication.
+It further gets a canonical $\K^0(\cb)$-algebra structure through the diagonal inclusion.
+The ring $\K^0(\ce(X))$ also has a $\K^0(\cb)$-algebra structure induced by pull back of vector bundles under the projection $\pi$.
+We next prove Theorem \ref{relloc} which is a relative version of the localization theorem for $\K^0_{T}(X)$ (see \cite{VV}, \cite[Theorem 1.3]{u1}).
+Here we show that the restriction to the $T$-fixed points of the fiber induces a canonical inclusion of $\K(\cb)$-algebras.
+We further show that the image of $\K^0(\ce(X))$ in \(\displaystyle\prod_{i=1}^m \K^0(\cb)\) is precisely the intersection of the images of the Grothendieck rings of $\bp^1$-bundles associated to $\ce\stackrel{p}{\lra} \cb$, corresponding to the projective lines joining two distinct $T$-fixed points.

-In the next subsections we recall the necessary notations and results on the equivariant $K$-ring of regular compactifications from \cite{u1} and \cite{u2}.
+In Section 2 we prove our main results.
+Let $G$ be a connected reductive algebraic group and let $\tG$ be a factorial cover of $G$ (see \ref{fc}).
+In particular, $\pi_1(\tG)$ is torsion free.